sopel-irc/sopel.chat/index.md

 network like EFnet which doesn't have services, you can write a module to make Willie do it.
 Willie will never be as good at it as network services, though, so we don't include that functionality in our default set of modules.</li>

+<li class="q">Why is Willie saying <code>...</code>?</li>

+<li class="a">Willie is built to avoid being spammy as much as possible, so it
+keeps track of the last few things its said.
+If too many of those last few things are the same, it says <code>...</code> a few times instead of repeating itself (and then stops trying to say that thing entirely, until its said some other things).
+Usually, this happens because someone is spamming the same command over and over, or something is just broken.
+It doesn't keep the bot from saying anything else, and it can say the same thing as often as you want, as long as it says some other stuff, too.</li>
 </ul>